Ajay008/OpenCV/Object Tracking/README.md

 > * press Return/Enter key to exit.

 > Try this,
 > * Place the front page of any book or a page with cartoons on it infront of the webcam.
-(Because the objects will be unique and more features will be extracted and hence it will be track will higher accuracy.)
+(Because the objects will be unique and more features will be extracted and hence it will be tracked with higher accuracy.)

 ### Prerequisites :